 The responsibility for make-up work rests with the student.
-If a student is absent without notice from a parent, someone will call home.
+If a student is absent without notice from a parent, an email will be sent to the parent/guardian email on file notifitying of the absence.
 After an absence, students must make appropriate arrangements with individual teachers preferably during non-academic time.
 Efforts will be made to contact parents daily regarding a student's absence.
-All absences will be deemed to be unverified/unexcused unless the parent and/or guardian and the administration agree to verify them as excused.
-Unverified/Unexcused absences may lead to missing assignments, failing grades, disciplinary consequences, and/or removal from class with loss credit.
-Any student with ten or more absences from a class is subject to removal and if removed may receive a failing grade in the course.
+All absences will be deemed to be unverified unless the parent and/or guardian contacts the school with a reason for absence.
+Unverified absences may lead to missing assignments, failing grades, disciplinary consequences, and/or removal from class with loss credit.

-Students who are excessively absent will be referred to the Principal and/or Superintendent and may be referred to appropriate authorities (if under the age of 16 years of age) or dropped from MRH.
+Students who are excessively absent will be referred to the Attendance Committee and may be referred to appropriate authorities (if under the age of 16 years of age) or dropped from MRH.
 Students may be considered truant if they have accumulated excessive unjustifiable absences, even with the consent of parents/guardians.